Shopify/polaris/polaris.shopify.com/content/foundations/content/voice-and-tone.md

 Pitch our product by explaining the specific merchant benefits.

-_**Introducing the new Buy Button** <br />
+_**Introducing the new Buy Button**_

-Make it your own with custom fonts, colors, and styles.
+_Make it your own with custom fonts, colors, and styles.
 It also loads 50% faster so your visitors won’t miss it._

 #### Don’t

 Just talk about ourselves and assume the experience for merchants will be easy.

-_**Get Shopify’s new Buy Button** <br />
+_**Get Shopify’s new Buy Button**_

-It’s never been easier to customize the fonts, colors, and styles of Buy Buttons.
+_It’s never been easier to customize the fonts, colors, and styles of Buy Buttons.
 It’s also twice as fast._

 <!-- end -->